PDF417/pdf417-android/DriversLicenseKeys.md

 - `USDLScanResult.kCustomerMiddleName` - Middle name(s) of the cardholder.
 In the case of multiple middle names they shall be separated by a comma ",".-
  	- Mandatory on AAMVA version 04, 05, 06, 07, 08, optional on 01.
 On other standards middle
- name is included into value of USDLScanResult.kFirstName.
+ name is included into value of USDLScanResult.kCustomerFirstName.
 - `USDLScanResult.kHeightIn` - Height of cardholder.
 (FT/IN)
  	- FEET (1st char); Inches (2nd and 3rd char).
 Example: 509 = 5 ft., 9 in.
  	- Optional on 01.